teaching-data-science/intro2ml/chapters/chapter01.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
-  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter01-05-basics-lossesandriskminimization"> In order to measure the performance of a model, we need to define a suitable criterion.
-How can we do so?
-The goal of this chapter is to introduce some methods for evaluating error.
-In particular, you are going to understand the role of risk minimization for machine learning as well as the definition of a loss function.</a>
+  <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter01-05-basics-lossesandriskminimization"> In order to find "good" ML models, we need a concept to evaluate and compare models.
+To this end, the concepts of "loss function", "empirical risk" and "empirical risk minimization" are introduced.</a>
   </p>
 </section>